CharityConn/CharityConnect/Charity Connect v0.2.md

 5. User receives CHARITYeet tokens based on donation amount
 6. User can redeem(burn), transfer, or trade CHARITYeet tokens
 7. User can participate in governance decisions
-8. Leaderboard updates to reflect user's donations
+8. Leaderboard updates to reflect each membership card's donations

 ## User Interface Updates

-1. Replace "Wallet Pass" button with "Show as QR code" button
-2. QR Code Display:
-   - Show QR code prominently when "Show as QR code" is clicked
-   - Include user's membership details in human-readable format alongside QR code
-3. Wallet Pass Options:
-   - Add "Generate Google Wallet Pass" button
-   - Add "Generate Apple Wallet Pass" button
+1. new logo and UI (with powered by Coinbase and Smart Layer)
+2. new actions
-4. Provide clear instructions for users on how to install generated passes on their phones
+3. Provide clear instructions for users on each step

 ## Technical Specifications

 - Blockchain: Base (Ethereum L2)
 - Token Standards: ERC721 (Membership Card), ERC20 (CHARITYeet)
-- Additional Standards: ERC5169 for tapp functionality, 6551 for NFT wallet
+- Additional Standards: ERC5169 for tapp functionality
 - Smart Contract Language: Solidity
 - Frontend: Web3-enabled application (specific framework TBD)
 - Indexing: The Graph or similar for efficient data querying